raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

 --- task ---
-Now add a loop that repeats six times.
+Underneath that code, add a loop that repeats six times.

 Inside the loop, add code to switch the costume to the last flag in the `chosen flags`{:class="blockdata"} list and to clone the sprite.
 Then, delete the last flag from the list and add `110`{:class="blockmotion"} to the `x`{:class="blockmotion"} coordinate to move along ready to place the next flag.